 In agriculture, it is important that GLAS should continue.
 I welcome the position regarding beef genomics and the new development in the context of suckler cows.
 With incentivisation, there are probably areas on most farms where there could be a small bit of planting that would work.
 It is important that we remember that the purpose of the common agricultural policy is to ensure an adequate supply of food at an accessible price and of a particular quality.
 That must continue and we can do it by supporting green energy.

-The IFA has put forward a interesting proposition to the effect that we should re-examine the climate metrics applied when calculating methane emissions, particularly in view of its short life in the atmosphere.
-I ask that Minister of State might undertake that re-examination and challenge the existing position if it is found to be wrong.
+The IFA has put forward an interesting proposition to the effect that we should re-examine the climate metrics applied when calculating methane emissions, particularly in view of its short life in the atmosphere.
+I ask that the Minister of State might undertake that re-examination and challenge the existing position if it is found to be wrong.

 The Senator is over time.